alba1735/tRNAgraph/README.md

   * `cluster` - Generates cluster plots of the tRNA coverage.
   * `compare` - Generates compare plots of the tRNA coverage.
   * `correlation` - Generates correlation plots of the tRNA coverage.
+  * `count` - Generates count-bar plots of the tRNA amino and isotype distributions.
   * `coverage` - Generates coverage plots.
   * `heatmap` - Generates heatmaps of the differential tRNA expression.
   * `logo` - Generates seqlogos of the tRNA coverage.